kevontheweb/capcad/README.md

 # capcad 🔨

-a website to generate cad models of capacitors at arbitrary dimensions for use in EDA software, because im sick of making cylinders in freecad
+webapp to generate CAD models of capacitors at arbitrary dimensions for use in EDA software, because I'm sick of making cylinders in FreeCAD

 ## setup